 Here’s the key distinction:

-• Platform height is the height from the ground to the deck.
+• Platform height is the physical height from the ground to the deck.

 • Working height accounts for a person’s average reach (typically 6 feet more than the platform height).